plone/training/solr-training/setup.rst

 Solr Buildout
 *************

-We assume you are more less familiar with the Plone buildout but let's analyze the solr buildout configurtion a bit.
+We assume you are more less familiar with the Plone buildout, but let's analyze the solr buildout configuration a bit.

 First we have two buildout parts::